-Students entering any nursing program option are not allowed to register for classes until they have met with their advisor and completed the Department of Nursing Student Study Plan (SSP).
+Students entering any nursing program are not released to register for classes until they have met with their advisor and completed the Department of Nursing Student Study Plan (SSP).
 Any identified admission deficits are to be resolved at this time.
-Students who need to deviate from their study plan must have approval from their advisor.
+Students who need to deviate from their study plan must have approval from the Department Chairperson and discuss changes with their advisor.
 Students may not sign up for classes in different sequence, or in any way deviate from the study plan without the prior approval of the advisor.
-Prior to registering for a clinical course, students must have a clinical site and preceptor, and all of their mandatory Castlebranch items uploaded.
-If any of these requirements are missing, a registration hold will be activated, and the student will not be allowed to register.
-Contact the Director of Clinical Education for information regarding clinical requirements (tchairse2@govst.edu).

 Students are responsible for adhering to their (SSP).
-Students are to familiarize themselves with course pre-requisite and co-requisites.
-Because many courses have pre and co-requisites, deviation from the SSP, without prior discussion with the academic advisor, may lead to mandatory removal from a course or impede student's graduation date.
+Be sure to familiarize yourself with course pre-requisite and co-requisites.
+Because many courses have pre and co-requisites, deviation from the SSP, without prior discussion with the academic advisor, may lead to mandatory removal from a course or impede your graduation date.
 It is essential to clear all changes, prior to making them, with the academic advisor to ensure that you are in compliance with the courses in which you desire to register.
 Faculty and the academic advisor cannot assume responsibility for consequences a student experiences as a result of deviating from the SSP.